startupengine/startupengine/README.md

 * [x] Premium (requires login)
 * [x] Paid (requires paid subscription)

 ##### Strategic Benefits
+* [x] Completely free.
-* StartupEngine is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)
+* [x] StartupEngine is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)

-* Custom coding not required.
+* [x] Custom coding not required.
 No plugins to install.
 Just enter your account information and go.

-* Automatic updates via Github & Heroku.
-No need to pay for server automation services like Jekins, DeployBot, CodeShip, etc.
+* [x] Automatic updates via Github & Heroku.
+No need to pay for third-party server automation services like Jenkins, DeployBot, CodeShip, etc.

-* Don't have funding?
-It's ok, you can run StartupEngine on Heroku for free.

 # Deploying